Empirical Prompt Engineering for Construct Identification with Large Language Models: Prompting for Construct Identification

 Intuition and theory suggest that baseline prompts are most effective when instructions are unambiguous and specific (\cite{chen2023unleashing}; \cite{lo2023art}).
-Other practical (though not always empirical) advice includes ensuring that the label provided for the text classification task (here, negative core beliefs) match common usage of language so the LLM can locate the definition of the construct within the pretraining data (\cite{gao2020}).
-Additional guidance suggests incorporating bullet points to increase clarity (\cite{mishra2021}) and preferencing positive rather than negative statements (\cite{battle2024}).
+Other practical (though not always empirical) advice includes ensuring that the label provided for the text classification task (here, negative core beliefs) matches common usage of language so the LLM can locate the definition of the construct within the pre-training data (\cite{gao_making_2021}), incorporating bullet points to increase clarity (\cite{mishra_reframing_2022}), and preferencing positive rather than negative statements (\cite{battle_unreasonable_2024}).
 Other suggestions remain contested.
-For example, while \cite{reynolds_prompt_2021} argue that redundancy in prompting can enhance performance, \cite{mishra2021} recommend prioritizing conciseness to avoid confusion or overload.
+For example, while \cite{reynolds_prompt_2021} argue that redundancy in prompting can improve performance, \cite{mishra_reframing_2022} recommend prioritizing conciseness to avoid confusion or overload.

-Unfortunately, the best performing baseline prompt is not always intuitive (\cite{battle2024}).
-Indeed, the best performing prompt may not even be sensical to human readers (\cite{battle2024}).
+Unfortunately, the best performing baseline prompt is not always intuitive; “seemingly worthless prompt modifications” can have meaningful performance impacts (\cite{battle_unreasonable_2024}, p.
+1).
+Indeed, the best performing prompt may not even be sensible to human readers (\cite{battle_unreasonable_2024}).
 This is one reason why \textit{automatic prompt engineering} can be a useful approach.
-Automatic prompt engineering supplements hand-designed prompts by 1) using the LLM to iteratively generate a set of alternative prompts given a seed prompt, 2) selecting the highest performing prompt among the alternatives and using this as the next seed (\cite{zhou2022}).
+Automatic prompt engineering supplements hand-designed prompts by first using the LLM to iteratively generate a set of alternative prompts given a seed prompt; and second, selecting the highest performing prompt among the alternatives and using this as the next seed (\cite{zhou2022}).
 Previous tests of this approach have indicated mixed performance, with the automatically engineered prompt sometimes performing worse than the default but often performing comparable or better (\cite{zhou2022}).
-Notably, when automatic prompt engineering works, it is not because the LLM has a strong understanding of how different prompts will work on itself (\cite{chen2024}) but simply because of brute force.
-“Seemingly worthless prompt modifications” can have meaningful performance impacts (\cite{battle2024}, p.
-1).